All the information you need on how to access and use the National Education Union’s escalation app.

 Read the NEU’s advice on supporting learning at this time of transition.

 The arrangements adopted by schools for minimising contact and maintaining social distancing between individuals are of vital importance for staff and student safety.
-The DFE advice assumes a continuing decrease in the prevalence of COVID-19 into the autumn term.
 The DFE’s overarching principle is to minimise contacts and mixing by keeping groups separate (the ‘bubble’ approach) and maintain social distance between individuals where possible.
 The NEU’s joint union checklist sets out various matters which employers should demonstrate they have considered in establishing their arrangements for social distancing and for minimising contacts and mixing.

 Social distancing is important all around the school, not just in classrooms.
 The NEU has posed a series of questions in our joint union checklist so that staff and pupils can move safely through corridors, up and down stairs and around shared parts of the premises.

 Face coverings which are not medical-standard masks are not classed as PPE and are not intended to protect the wearer - they are intended to reduce the risk of transmission of COVID-19 if the wearer happens to have it.
-The latest DfE advice states that schools and colleges have the discretion to require their use in indoor areas where social distancing cannot be maintained and it is seen as the right thing to do.
-In areas of national intervention, however, where transmission rates are high, the guidance states that in schools/colleges where year 7 and above are educated face coverings should be worn by adults and pupils when moving around indoors, including in corridors and communal areas.
+The latest DfE advice states that early years settings and primary schools have the discretion to require their use in indoor areas where social distancing cannot be maintained.
+Secondary schools and FE colleges, however, must require the use of face coverings in all indoor areas by adults and students where social distancing cannot be maintained, such as corridors and communal areas.

 The NEU believes that, while the current DfE advice remains in place, any students or members of staff who choose to wear a face covering for purposes of personal or collective reassurance should be permitted to do so.
 The NEU expects schools and colleges to respect this reasonable position.
 This reflects the Health and Safety Executive’s advice that if staff choose to wear face coverings, this should be supported by employers.
 Should any head teacher seek to prevent the wearing of face coverings, the NEU will support members who wish to secure a reversal of that position.